 Craig Eddie – our intrepid leader is a walking natural history guide.
 In addition to being an ecological encyclopaedia, Craig is a huge Brisbane Broncos fan and lover of land snails.
 From a very young age Craig has had an inexplicable fascination with wildlife and plants.
 Land snails is one of his special interest groups to the point that he now has one of the most amazing collections in Australia, including many new species which he has discovered.
 In his down time Craig enjoys playing the digeridoo and listening to heavy metal.

 Richard Johnson – Our senior ecologist come tour Guide has lived in over 5 countries, moving from England to Zambia at around the age of 9.
 Zambia was a great place to be a kid.
 He remembers being warned against trying to catch monkeys and decided to go for venomous snakes instead.
 Luckily for us Richard eventually landed in Australia where he has continued his childhood interest and accumulated a wealth of knowledge about our local flora, fauna, and the region’s natural history.

-Meryl Eddie – Tour Guide and Business Manager.
+Meryl Eddie – The jack of all trades.
 Meryl has a long history in the local community, and a strong farming and natural resource management background.
 Jack of all trades, Meryl is down to earth, friendly and accommodating and will help make your experience one to remember!
 She loves horses, shows cattle and manages their grazing farming property north of Roma.
 Meryl is able to fix a fence, change a tyre, brand cattle and in her youth would run rings around most on a sporting field.
 Meryl is also heavily involved with the local community, setting up the charitable not-for-profit Maranoa Wildlife Caring & Education Centre and initiating a local Junior Touch Football Competition.
 Interestingly enough, Meryl is not a fan of heavy metal.